 Hypnotherapy is the therapeutic use of hypnosis.
 Today, hypnotherapy is a widely accepted alternative to conventional treatment for a range of problems.

-This short video produced by the National Council for Hypnotherapy, shows a client discussing her experience of Hypnotherapy: What happened, how she felt and how it works.
+This short video produced by the UK’s National Council for Hypnotherapy, shows a client discussing her experience of Hypnotherapy with her hypnotherapist: What happened, how she felt and how it works.

 What if I can’t be hypnotised?